tim70036/StockAnalysis/stockanalysis/investment_log.md

 ```

 - Given this, I decide to long JKS and short XOP.
 The differnece of return between these 2 assets is 281.75%.

+## Final

+- The week1 strategy gives the best performance.
+IBUY ETF gives me 11.19% of return.
+It has thr best sharp ratio among a list of ETFs compare to SP500 after COVID crash, and I think that's why it gives a good performance.
+I do think it's a superior strategy compare to other weeks strategy since I'm choosing ETFs from different industry.
+Instead of suffering more uncertainty from individual stocks, ETFs could give me less variance on return.
+Also, stock ETFs could give me more return than bond ETFs.
+Especially, the bond price right now is too high due to low interest rate.
+As a result, I think the ETF I choose should have a high probablity to give me the best result among all strategies.

+- The week3 strategy gives the worst performance (-14.58%).
+The reason why it does is because the vaccine news.
+Given that the whole world would shut down for a while, XLE has been performing really bad.
+After I short it, it did give me some positive return.
+However, it suddenly jumped up on 11/9 due to Pfizer vaccine news.
+Nevertheless, I still think the decision I made is correct.
+Just have to work on choosing better timing.

+- I learned a lot from these weekly project.
+I really enjoy crawling down market data and make some calculation on them.
+Also, the project gives me an idea how real world investing works.